Late-starting candidate Deval Patrick lays out policy vision

-WASHINGTON (AP) — Democratic presidential candidate Deval Patrick on Thursday outlined a broad policy agenda Thursday while jabbing at his progressive rivals for proposals that he considers too ideologically inflexible.
+WASHINGTON (AP) — Democratic presidential candidate Deval Patrick has outlined a broad policy agenda while jabbing at his progressive rivals for proposals that he considers too ideologically inflexible.

+The former Massachusetts governor held a policy roundtable Thursday in Manchester, New Hampshire, and told reporters afterward that while “others have plans, we actually have results.”

+“We got there not by saying it was this way or no way,” he said.
+“We got there by saying here are the goals and how do we build the coalition to get it done and share the victory.”

-It’s a shot at the progressive candidates in race for the nomination who have argued for a wholesale, systemic overhaul rather than incremental changes.
+It was a shot at the progressive candidates in the race for the nomination who have argued for a wholesale, systemic overhaul rather than incremental changes.
 But while Patrick lays out his position on a handful of hot-button issues, his 11-page proposal offers few specifics on policy.
 He says voters care less about “policy abstractions” and more about “where policy touches people.”

 Patrick also expresses support for eliminating the Electoral College and backs a universal national service program — proposals that, early on, helped South Bend, Indiana, Mayor Pete Buttigieg’s campaign stand out.
 Patrick proposes allowing individuals to receive free tuition and fees at a public college or university for every year they serve.

-On health care, Patrick express support for providing a public option within the Obama-era health law, “one that is free to some and low cost to others, and that could even be modeled on Medicare.”
+On health care, Patrick backs a public option within the Obama-era health law, “one that is free to some and low cost to others, and that could even be modeled on Medicare.”

 His education proposals include free schooling from prekindergarten to community college, or the first two years of a four-year college, and allowing people to refinance their student loan debt.